-I know that pulling over is something we often look at as the “Walk of Shame” of driving, but honestly, its okay!
+I know that for those of us who live with anxiety, pulling over is often looked at as taking a “Walk of Shame”, but honestly, its okay!

 People pull over all the time…to discipline their kids, to clean up spills, find a lit cigarette, to take a quick nap, to look at a map.
 Yet for some reason those of us who need to calm down, feel like there is something wrong with us if we do it.

 I say go for it!
 Pull that car off to the side of the road, or into a nearby parking lot.
 Give yourself permission to make this choice without a sense of shame.
-Don’t worry about losing control and crashing your car while looking for a safe spot.
-Adrenaline is there to make us very aware of our surroundings and keep us safe.
+Don’t worry about losing control and crashing your car while looking for a safe spot – the chances of that happening are minuscule!
+Adrenaline is there to help us stay focused, keep us aware of our surroundings, and stay safe.
 Take some deep breaths as you use that adrenaline to find a safe place to pull over, and then continue breathing and speaking to yourself in a slow, calm, reassuring manner.
 Which brings me to #2.

 2. Deep Breathe/Slow Your Breathing Down